Residential Glass Collection

-Did you know that Flagstaff is now collecting glass for recycling?
-Prior to December 2012, glass collected by Norton Environmental Material Recovery Facility (MRF) was ground into sand and repurposed as alternative daily cover (ADC) at the Cinder Lake Landfill in combination with wood waste and paper waste from SCA Tissue.
-This repurposed glass was also made available to the public, free of charge, for a wide range of uses including landscaping, drive-way cover, and cement filler.
-This repurposing was necessary due to the lack of glass recycling facilities in close enough proximity to Flagstaff to make transporting glass cost effective.
+Prior to December 2012, glass collected by Norton Environmental Material Recovery Facility (MRF) was ground into sand and re-purposed as alternative daily cover (ADC) at the Cinder Lake Landfill in combination with wood waste and paper waste from SCA Tissue.
+This re-purposed glass was also made available to the public, free of charge, for a wide range of uses including landscaping, drive-way cover, and cement filler.
+This re-purposing was necessary due to the lack of glass recycling facilities in close enough proximity to Flagstaff to make transporting glass cost effective.

 This change will not affect City glass collection services or standards.
 Glass may still be disposed of at Norton Environmental, any of the in-town drop-off locations, or in a separate official City of Flagstaff glass recycling curbside bin.